Aaron Parkinson 1855 Illinois - 1895 Kansas

 James Lane

-Later, after Oliver's death, Mina married a James Lane.
+Later, after Oliver's death, Mina married (her fourth and last) James Lane.
 He also preceeded her in passing.
 James and Mina moved to Wenatchee in 1925.

 Passing

-On March 8, 1971, she died in East Wenatchee, Chelan county, Washington.
+On March 8, 1971, she died in East Wenatchee, Douglas county, Washington.

 Funeral Card/Obit